huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 * A dedicated local computer with updated operating system from Windows, Mac OS or Ubuntu Linux.
 * A personal smart phone for one-time passwords and key transfers.

-On personal phones:
+Software on personal phone:

 * Signal
 * Google authenticator or Microsoft authenticator

-On local computer:
+Software on local computer:

 * 7z (Windows/Linux) or Keka (Mac) on their local computer
 * OpenVPN (Windows/Linux) or Tunnelblick (Mac) on their local computer
 * Updated Chrome web-browser on their local computer

-Administrator privileges will also be needed for the following actions:
+Installation actions that will need administrator privileges:

 * Install the VPN-certificate in OpenVPN/Tunnelblick
 * Install the TLS-certificate in Chrome

+Network connectivity:

 The VPN will need to connect with us on the following address that might require organizational openings: